frh2020/BigQuery_SQL_commands/README.md

 # SQL queries in BigQuery
-Here are some basic SQL commands and examples in BigQuery called by python codes.
+Here are some basic SQL commands and examples in BigQuery called by python codes in jupyter notebook.

 example 1 explore data scheme, table structures in a dataset